What is a Board-Certified Applied Animal Behaviorist?

 Private trainers and group training classes that use positive-based methods are excellent for teaching foundation behaviors and helping dog guardians learn how to communicate with their canine companion.
 A well-run puppy class can be an excellent starter tool to help new puppy guardians work on socialization, and there is research showing that puppies who attend puppy class may be less likely to show aggression and other undesirable behaviors as adults.
 Please see the document “How to Choose a Trainer“.

-However, if your veterinarian or trainer has referred you to Dr. Ward, or your dog has a problem that requires specialized attention (aggression towards people or other dogs, separation anxiety, fearful behaviors, etc.), then it’s important to see a professional who has extensive training and experience in animal behavior (CAAB or a veterinary behaviorist).
+However, if your veterinarian or trainer has referred you to Dr. Ward, or your dog has a problem that requires specialized attention (aggression towards people or other dogs, separation anxiety, fearful behaviors, etc.), then it’s important to work with a professional who has advanced, specialized training in animal behavior, such as a Certified Applied Animal Behaviorist (CAAB) or veterinary behaviorist.
 Please see the Behavioral Consults page for information on setting up an appointment.

 Why types of methods do you use?